jhpyle/docassemble/_docs/objects.md

 in this position:

 * You are asking for the name of a person;
-* That person whose name you need may the the user;
+* That person whose name you need may be the user;
 * The user may be logged in;
 * The user, if logged in, may have already provided his or her name on the user profile page; and